 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-The neighbors in the Hillside neighborhood in Daly City are upper-middle income, making it an above average income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 73.8% of the neighborhoods in America.
-In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.
+The neighbors in the Hillside neighborhood in Daly City are wealthy, making it among the 15% highest income neighborhoods in America.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 88.0% of the neighborhoods in America.
+With 10.8% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 52.0% of U.S. neighborhoods.

 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.

-In the Hillside neighborhood, 35.8% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 29.6% of the residents employed.
-Other residents here are employed in manufacturing and laborer occupations (16.1%), and 15.4% in clerical, assistant, and tech support occupations.
+In the Hillside neighborhood, 38.5% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 23.9% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (18.7%), and 15.0% in clerical, assistant, and tech support occupations.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the Hillside neighborhood is Spanish, spoken by 39.5% of households.
-Other important languages spoken here include English, Tagalog (the first language of the Philippine region), Chinese and Langs. of India.
+The most common language spoken in the Hillside neighborhood is English, spoken by 33.8% of households.
+Other important languages spoken here include Spanish, Tagalog (the first language of the Philippine region), Chinese and Langs. of India.

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves, Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily from the ancestries and culture of the residents who call these neighborhoods home.
 Likewise, each neighborhood in America has its own culture – some more unique than others – based on lifestyle, occupations, the types of households – and importantly – on the ethnicities and ancestries of the people who live in the neighborhood.
 Understanding where people came from, who their grandparents or great-grandparents were, can help you understand how a neighborhood is today.

-In the Hillside neighborhood in Daly City, CA, residents most commonly identify their ethnicity or ancestry as Asian (43.5%).
-There are also a number of people of Mexican ancestry (18.6%), and residents who report Armenian roots (2.8%), and some of the residents are also of South American ancestry (1.7%), along with some Italian ancestry residents (1.5%), among others.
-In addition, 62.7% of the residents of this neighborhood were born in another country.
+In the Hillside neighborhood in Daly City, CA, residents most commonly identify their ethnicity or ancestry as Asian (49.7%).
+There are also a number of people of Mexican ancestry (10.3%), and residents who report Armenian roots (2.9%), and some of the residents are also of Irish ancestry (2.7%), along with some South American ancestry residents (1.6%), among others.
+In addition, 54.4% of the residents of this neighborhood were born in another country.

 How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
 Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
 Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
-The greatest number of commuters in Hillside neighborhood spend between 15 and 30 minutes commuting one-way to work (26.8% of working residents), which is shorter than the time spent commuting to work for most Americans.
+The greatest number of commuters in Hillside neighborhood spend between 45 minutes and one hour commuting one-way to work (29.7% of working residents), longer and tougher than most commutes in America.

-Here most residents (65.6%) drive alone in a private automobile to get to work.
-In addition, quite a number also take the train to get to work (7.2%) and 6.1% of residents also hop out the door and walk to work for their daily commute.
+Here most residents (54.6%) drive alone in a private automobile to get to work.
+In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (14.7%) and 6.4% of residents also take the train for their daily commute.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.